tonyfast/djatashape/src/test/basics.coffee.md

             metadata: {x:'horizontal direction',y:'vertical direction'}
             columns: ['x', 'y']
             values: [[1, 3],[2, 8],[3,13],[4,18]]
-          table = new CoffeeTable.Interactive init
+          table = new CoffeeTable init

         it "can select Rows", ->
           assert.deepEqual table.iloc([2])[0], init.values[2], "The a row can be chosen with the index."